SirSgtCire/Story-Engine/README.md

 - With the Global Story and Subplots established, we fill in Act information between our Global Story concrete bounds:
 - -> Ch.
 0 = Prologue, Ch.
 1 - 6 = Act 1, Ch.
 7 - 18 = Act 2, Ch.
 19 - 24 = Act 3
 - With our (as square as possible) Matrix, we assign Act lengths following the 25/50/25 novel distribution
-- -> We now answer the "Five Building Block Questions" within each Act, assigning each question to a Chapter
+- -> We now answer the FBBQ within each Act, assigning each question to a Chapter
 - -> The questions for each Act CANNOT overlap with the diagonal of our Matrix
 - -> Following the 25/50/25 novel distribution, we need two Chapters per question in Act 2, which is twice that of Acts 1 and 3
 - We are now ready to evaluate each Sequence/Chapter, which we equate to one Round of French Tarot
-- For each Round, we answer the "Five Building Block Questions" based on turn order in the Round:
+- For each Round, we answer the FBBQ based on turn order in the Round:
 - -> Player 1 = The Trick = Inciting Incident + Complication
-- -> Player 2 = The Defense (Part 1) = Crisis
+- -> Player 2 = The Defense (Part 1) = Crisis + Climax
-- -> Player 3 = The Defense (Part 2) = Climax + Resolution
+- -> Player 3 = The Defense (Part 2) = Resolution
-- -> The Resolution = Round Winner = Controls the next Round's Inciting Incident
+- -> Round Winner = Controls the next Round's Inciting Incident
 - -> The above ties together each consecutive Sequence/Chapter through Resolution -> Inciting Incident, looping on our building block narrative structure
 - We now evaluate each Scene within each Chapter, where Scene = Card played in Round
-- -> Each Card must answer the "Five Building Block Questions" from the perspective of the Character that played the Card
+- -> Each Card must answer the FBBQ  from the perspective of the Character that played the Card
 - We do NOT define Beats, as to give our output enough flexibility in finalizing the writing of our story

 We have now answered all building block questions for all our defined layers of story
 - We now generate our Rough Draft Output using our Matrix dataset, containing card interpretations and game round results
-- We use our noun extrapolation rules defined above to answer each set of "Five Building Block Questions" at each level
+- We use our noun extrapolation rules defined above to answer each set of FBBQ at each level
 - These questions are the sentences we use to fill in each level of our story
 - After filling in each section, we return the resulting collection of sentences